Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak

-The proof of Theorem~\ref{branch and cones thm-intro} proceeds by setting $\mathcal{S}$ to be the density $q$ singular points $Z_0$ in ${\mathbf B}_{1}(0)$ such that for some $\sigma > 0$, the decay (by a fixed factor) of height excess of $T$ relative to an optimal plane from scale $\sigma$ to $\sigma/2$ fails.
+The proof of Theorem~\ref{branch and cones thm-intro} proceeds by setting $\mathcal{S}$ to be the density $ \geq q$ singular points $Z_0$ in ${\mathbf B}_{1}(0)$ such that for some $\sigma > 0$, the decay (by a fixed factor) of height excess of $T$ relative to an optimal plane from scale $\sigma$ to $\sigma/2$ fails.
 It follows that the planar frequency function $N_{T,P,Z_0}(\rho)$ is close to 1 for any plane $P$ and $\rho \in (\sigma/4, \sigma/2]$ (Lemma~\ref{not decaying lemma1} and Lemma~\ref{not flat lemma1}).
 Thus by monotonicity of the planar frequency function (Theorem~\ref{mono freq thm}), if $T$ again decays towards a plane $\widetilde{P}$ from scale $\sigma/2$ down to a smaller scale $\sigma_{1} < \sigma/2$, the planar frequency function of $T$ relative to $\widetilde{P}$ must remain close to 1 at scales $\in (\sigma_{1}, \sigma/2]$.
-Hence $T$ must be closer to a non-planar cone than $T$ is to a multiplicity $q$ plane in $\mathbf{B}_{\rho}(Z_0)$ for all $\rho \in (\sigma_{1},\sigma]$ (Lemma~\ref{freq2cone lemma}).
+Hence $T$ must be significantly closer to a non-planar cone than to any multiplicity $q$ plane in $\mathbf{B}_{\rho}(Z_0)$ for all $\rho \in (\sigma_{1},\sigma]$ (Lemma~\ref{freq2cone lemma}).
 More precisely, either $T$ is weakly close to an area-minimizing cone but $T$ is not close to any multiplicity $q$ plane in $\mathbf{B}_{\rho}(Z_0)$ (Lemma~\ref{not decaying lemma2}), or $T$ is close to a multiplicity $q$ plane in $\mathbf{B}_{\rho}(Z_0)$ and $T$ is significantly closer to the graph of a homogeneous degree one Dirichlet energy minimizing $q$-valued function over $P$ (Lemma~\ref{freq2cone lemma} and Lemma~\ref{not flat lemma1}).
 Since the non-planar cone in either case is either a union of planes meeting along an $(n-2)$-dimensional subspace or has an axis (i.e.~spine) of dimension $\leq n-3$, the assertion of Theorem~\ref{branch and cones thm-intro}(I) follows.
-Setting $\mathcal{B}$ to be the complement of ${\mathcal S}$ in the set of density $q$ singular points in ${\mathbf B}_{1}(0)$, it follows (from the definition of ${\mathcal S}$) that at every point of ${\mathcal B}$ the current decays exponentially to a unique plane at the rate $|X - Z|^{\alpha}$ or faster for some fixed $\alpha \in (0, 1)$.
+Setting $\mathcal{B}$ to be the complement of ${\mathcal S}$ in the set of density $ \geq q$ singular points in ${\mathbf B}_{1}(0)$, it follows (from the definition of ${\mathcal S}$) that at every point of $Z \in {\mathcal B}$ the current decays to a unique plane at the rate $|X - Z|^{\alpha}$ or faster for some fixed $\alpha \in (0, 1)$.